Exploring the world, the region, the people, and the environment....

 - GEOG 4800 - Survey of Geographic Thought & Literature

-- Demonstrate understanding of the interrelationships and interactions between society and the environment.
+- Demonstrate understanding of the interrelationships and interactions between culture and the environment.

 - Demonstrate general awareness of the theories and philosophies underlying geographical inquiry